Buhankoanon/OAI_API_Checker/README.md

 Basically, you put in one or an array of keys and the program analyzes them for you.

-It prints out if the key is glitched (detects most glitched keys with very high accuracy), if gpt-4 is accessible and lots of other info, including key limits, usage, and expiration date.
-It will also store the gpt-4, turbo keys and their limits in their respective .txt files in the folder where you run the program.
+It prints out what models are available for the key and if it is out of quota or not.
+It will also store the gpt-4 and turbo keys in their respective .txt files in the folder where you run the program.

 Program is pretty fast and reliable.
 Just in case, the program will generate a .log file where all debug info will be stored.
 Feel free to send them to me in case of bugs and errors (buhankoanon@proton.me).